Broccoli stands out with its distinct green flower head, and is a delicious vegetable that is easy to grow.

-The best way to grow broccoli is simply to sow it in soil that has been complemented with compost, manure, or some type of manure and seaweed-like conditioner beforehand.
+The best way to grow broccoli is simply to sow it in soil that contains compost, manure, or some type of manure and seaweed-like conditioner.
 Such soil fertilizing must take place several weeks before sowing.

 Before sowing, till the ground deeply to break it up well.

 - The first broccoli cabbage of the season, called early broccoli, can be sown in a sheltered place as early as March, for a harvest from August to September.